Skip to main content

 • Director of Policy Research

-Dr. Silva was formerly an academic librarian in charge program-wide information literacy curriculum and a visiting English faculty member at Brigham Young University.
+Dr. Silva was formerly an academic librarian overseeing program-wide information literacy curriculum and a visiting English faculty member at Brigham Young University.
 She holds a PhD in Writing Studies from Pitt’s English Department, a Master of Library and Information Science from the University of North Texas, and an MA in English from BYU.

-In 2024, her doctoral dissertation received an honorable mention for the Computers and Composition Journal annual Hugh Burns Distinguished Dissertation Award, in 2022 she received a Mellon Predoctoral Fellowship at Pitt, in 2020 she was awarded a Sawyer Seminar Information Ecosystems Fellowship at Pitt, and in 2017 she won the American Library Association Library Instruction Round Table Innovation Award.
+In 2025, she won the Journal of Information Literacy’s biennial Ross Todd Award for an Outstanding Research Report; in 2024, her doctoral dissertation received an honorable mention for the Computers and Composition Journal’s annual Hugh Burns Distinguished Dissertation Award; in 2022, she received a Mellon Predoctoral Fellowship; and in 2017, she won the American Library Association’s Library Instruction Round Table Innovation Award.

 List Weight